Brazil (1985 film): Writing

 Gilliam developed the story and wrote the first draft of the screenplay with Charles Alverson, who was paid for his work but was ultimately uncredited in the final film.
 For nearly 20 years, Gilliam denied that Alverson had made any material contribution to the script.
 When the first draft was published and original in-progress documents emerged from Alverson's files, however, Gilliam begrudgingly changed his story.
 This was too late for either credit on the film or a listing on the failed Oscar nomination for Alverson; he has said that he would not have minded the Oscar nomination, even though he didn't think much of the script or the finished film.

-Gilliam, McKeown, and Stoppard collaborated on further drafts.
-Brazil was developed under the titles The Ministry and 1984 ½, the latter a nod not only to Orwell's original Nineteen Eighty-Four but also to 8½ directed by Federico Fellini; Gilliam often cites Fellini as one of the defining influences on his visual style.
-During the film's production, other working titles floated about, including The Ministry of Torture, How I Learned to Live with the System—So Far, and So That's Why the Bourgeoisie Sucks, before settling with Brazil, relating to the name of its escapist signature tune.
+Gilliam, McKeown and Stoppard collaborated on further drafts.
+Brazil was developed under the titles The Ministry and 1984 ½, the latter a nod to not only Orwell's original Nineteen Eighty-Four but also to 8½ directed by Federico Fellini; Gilliam often cited Fellini as one of the defining influences on his visual style.
+During the film's production, other working titles floated about, including The Ministry of Torture, How I Learned to Live with the System—So Far, and So That's Why the Bourgeoisie Sucks, before settling on Brazil, relating to the name of its escapist signature tune.

 In an interview with Salman Rushdie, Gilliam stated:

 Gilliam sometimes refers to this film as the second in his "Trilogy of Imagination" films, starting with Time Bandits (1981) and ending with The Adventures of Baron Munchausen (1988).
-All are about the "craziness of our awkwardly ordered society and the desire to escape it through whatever means possible."
-All three movies focus on these struggles and attempts to escape them through imagination—Time Bandits, through the eyes of a child, Brazil, through the eyes of a man in his thirties, and Munchausen, through the eyes of an elderly man.
-In 2013, Gilliam also called Brazil the first instalment of a dystopian satire trilogy it forms with 1995's 12 Monkeys and 2013's The Zero Theorem (though he later denied having said this).
+All are about the "craziness of our awkwardly ordered society and the desire to escape it through whatever means possible".

+All three movies focus on these struggles and attempts to escape them through imagination—Time Bandits, through the eyes of a child; Brazil, through the eyes of a man in his thirties; and Munchausen, through the eyes of an elderly man.
+In 2013, Gilliam also called Brazil the first instalment of a dystopian satire trilogy it forms with 1995's 12 Monkeys and 2013's The Zero Theorem (although he later denied having said this).

-Gilliam has stated that Brazil was inspired by George Orwell's Nineteen Eighty-Four—which he has admitted never having read—but is written from a contemporary perspective rather than looking to the future as Orwell did.
-In Gilliam's words, his film was "the Nineteen Eighty-Four for 1984."
-Critics and analysts have pointed out many similarities and differences between the two, an example being that contrary to Winston Smith, Sam Lowry's spirit did not capitulate as he sank into complete catatonia.
+Gilliam has stated that Brazil was inspired by George Orwell's Nineteen Eighty-Four—which he has admitted never having read—but is written from a contemporary perspective rather than looking to the future as Orwell had.
+In Gilliam's words, his film was "the Nineteen Eighty-Four for 1984".
+Critics and analysts have pointed to many similarities and differences between the two, an example being that contrary to Winston Smith, Sam Lowry's spirit did not capitulate as he sank into complete catatonia.

 The film's ending bears a strong similarity to the short story "An Occurrence at Owl Creek Bridge" by Ambrose Bierce.
 The tragicomic tone and philosophy of the film bear many resemblances to absurdist drama, a genre for which Brazil co-writer Tom Stoppard is widely acclaimed.